meinside/meinside.github.io/_posts/2014-08-05-How-I-transfered-my-Play-Store-apps-to-another-account-and-refunded-developer-registration-fee.md

 Go to [this link](https://support.google.com/googleplay/android-developer/checklist/3294213) and fill out the form.

-You\'ll also have to write down the titles and package names of your apps.
+You'll also have to write down the titles and package names of your apps.

 The request will be processed in 48 hours(or even faster if you are lucky) after the submission.

 ----

-## 4. Request for a refund of your old account\'s developer registration fee.
+## 4. Request for a refund of your old account's developer registration fee.

 ### A. Make sure you have no apps left on your old account.

-If you go to the next step with apps left on your account, you\'ll receive an email like this:
+If you go to the next step with apps left on your account, you'll receive an email like this:

 	Unfortunately we are unable to close a Google Play Developer Console account that has apps with customer downloads.
 	As you may recall, our Developer Distribution Agreement (DDA) allows Google Play customers unlimited app reinstalls.